Nausea and vomiting in palliative care

 Common antiemetics that may be prescribed include:

-These medicines can be taken as a tablet, an injection, a suppository in your bottom or via a syringe driver.
+Some of these medicines can be taken as a tablet, an injection, a suppository in your bottom, a transdermal patch, an oral wafer or via a syringe driver.
 Read more about syringe drivers.
 Sometimes, a combination of these medications is needed to treat nausea and vomiting.

 There are several things you can do to help manage nausea and vomiting.
 These include the following:

-• Eat small meals throughout the day instead of three large meals
+• Eat small meals throughout the day instead of 3 large meals:

 • Ginger – some people find ginger helps to relieve feelings of nausea, but this finding is not clinically proven.